taylor-vann/data-structures/README.md

 If you're studying for your comp-sci courses, you should rely on the examples provided by your professors.
 That's what'll give you the grade.

-If you're in a coding bootcamp program like Udacity or Treehouse, go away.
-I don't like you.
-Nobody does.
-You're disenfranchising a union-less market.
-Go to college or university and support real educators and institutions.

 If you're teaching yourself and just need an extra perspective, I hope these help.

 ### Sorts ###

-Types of Sorts
 * BubbleSort
 * InsertionSort
 * SelectionSort